tissakhosla/demucs-info/youtube-downloader.md

 7. `mkdir youtube` (this is where the separated files will be stored`
 8. `cd youtube` the directory we're in will be where things get stored
 9. `python3 -m yt-dlp -x --audio-format flac 'https://www.youtube.com/watch?v=5KFklS_jug4'`

-## Shedding with The Tracks
-1. In your DAW of choice, insert the separated stems as separate tracks.
-2. Solo or Mute as eneded

-Use Cases and Video Demos Coming Soon...